 St John Bosco Room

-Mrs Smith, our Lead Learning Mentor, runs the Saint John Bosco Room, which is a calm and supportive environment for students requiring additional behavioural and pastoral support.
+Mrs Smith, our Lead Learning Mentor, and Mrs Asghar run the Saint John Bosco Room, which is a calm and supportive environment for students requiring additional behavioural and pastoral support.
 Mrs Smith has worked in a variety of educational settings and is dedicated to supporting students with overcoming their barriers and achieving their full potential.

 1. Reflective and Restorative Justice work- some students spend a fixed amount of time in the Saint John Bosco Room to reflect on their behaviour and to identify any areas they need further support with to move forward positively.

 2. Weekly 1-1 support sessions for students to be able to set targets, and discuss both their progress in school and any concerns they may have.
 For Pastoral based sessions, some students may complete Mindfulness activities, including Mental Health Journal work.

 3. Regular communication with class teachers, Heads of Year and parents/carers regarding student progress.

 4. Mentoring support as part of the LAC support team, which involves academic target setting and weekly mentoring sessions for assigned students in collaboration with Miss Mason, Designated LAC Teacher.

 5. Mrs Smith is also part of the careers team and can offer students support with college and apprenticeship applications.

 6. Reintegration planning and support for students on or returning from managed moves.